 getting there | Coastal Track, Abel Tasman NP

-There are scheduled trips from Nelson to Marahau car park via Richmond and Motueka, run by Abel Tasman Coachlines for $20 per person.
-Departure: Bridge Street bus station in Nelson at 7:45am, arriving 9:35am.
-In summer, until Easter, there is also a 3:00pm departure from Motueka to Marahau, $10, arriving 3:45pm.
+There are scheduled trips from Nelson to Marahau car park via Richmond and Motueka, run by Abel Tasman Coachlines for $21 per person.
+Departure: Bridge Street bus station in Nelson at 7 30 am, arriving 9 15 am.
+Also in the summer season, from 20th October 2019 to April 2020, a 3 00 pm departure from Motueka to Marahau, $11, arriving 3 45 pm.

 Trek Express also offer various services, at least over the peak season, it’s more expensive, Nelson to Marahau is $35, Nelson to Wainui, $55, but the times may be more convenient.
-Check their scheduled services, they can also do special trips for a minimum group of four.
+Check their scheduled services at trekexpress.co.nz/trips.html, they can also do special trips for a minimum group of four.

 Getting around by hitching is also possible but, of course, entirely unreliable.